San Francisco Pedestrian Accident Lawyers

 Common injuries that pedestrians can face include the following:

 The facts surrounding the accident will determine the severity and extent of your injuries and other losses.
-Factors like how fast the vehicle was going, the angle of the crash, and what body part suffered an injury can impact how serious the accident-related injuries are.
+Factors such as the vehicle’s speed, the angle of the crash, and the body part that suffered an injury can impact the severity of the accident-related injuries.

 Franchot M.